zhousarah/azure-compute-docs/articles/service-fabric/quickstart-classic-cluster-portal.md

 1. Select **Create**.

-1. Your certificate will appear under **In progress, failed or cancelled**.
+1. Your certificate will appear under **In progress, failed or canceled**.
 You may need to refresh the list for it to appear under **Completed**.
 Once it's completed, select it and choose the version under **CURRENT VERSION**.

 1. Select **Download in PFX/PEM format** and select **Download**.
 The certificate's name will be formatted as `yourkeyvaultname-yourcertificatename-yyyymmdd.pfx`.